ERP500 - Enterprise Resource Planning

 Enterprise Resource Planning

-Enterprise Resource Planning is a framework for organizing, defining and standardizing the business processes that are necessary for effective planning and control of the organization so that it can better utilize its resources and knowledge to obtain a competitive advantage.
-ERP 500 will introduce the student to Enterprise Resource Planning (ERP).
+Enterprise Resource Planning is a framework for organizing, defining and standardizing the business processes.
+This is necessary for effective planning and control of the organization to better utilize its resources and knowledge to obtain a competitive advantage.
+ERP500 will introduce the student to Enterprise Resource Planning (ERP).
 The course will provide an overview of what an ERP system is and why and how it can benefit a company.
 It will familiarize students with the concepts, logic, techniques and terminology of ERP.
 The course combines theory with group computer lab work utilizing a state of the art ERP system technology (SAP R/3).
 Due to the broad nature of this subject, the course will not cover all elements of ERP.

-This is currently a Professional Option for 5th and 5th semester students of the BAS program.
+Note: This is currently a Professional Option for 5th and 6th semester students of the BAS program.

 Upon successful completion of this subject the student will be able to:

-1. Understand the Enterprise Resource Planning (ERP) concept and logic and why organizations are adopting ERP as a back-bone information technology.
+- Understand the ERP concept and logic and why organizations are adopting ERP as a back-bone information technology.

-2. Identify the significance and benefits or ERP software and systems.
+- Identify the significance and benefits of ERP software and systems.

 - Inventory functions and transactions.